 CEGT Rating: 3209

 First published in 2014, Andscacs soon evolved into one of the world’s best chess engines.
 It uses magic bitboard to speed up the attack calculations.
-It applies a principal variation search with transposition table inside an iterative framework.
+It applies a principal variation search with a transposition table inside an iterative framework.